Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 clients of the rollup download and verify the proof, learning the state of the rollup.
-As an implementation detail, we require proofs which get posted on chain to be domain separated, so that light clients can download just the proofs from a rollup without also needing to fetch all of hte transaction data.
+As an implementation detail, we require proofs which get posted on chain to be domain separated, so that light clients can download just the proofs from a rollup without also needing to fetch all of the transaction data.

 #### Summary: The proving workflow